 Oil Demand is Reflected by Price

 Saudi have pushed the OPEC+ to cut the oil supply; they understand the supply equation is feeble, and it will continue to weaken as we get more data from China.
-The fact that oil has only experienced a mild rally on the back of the optimism of oil cuts strengthens the argument that one should be more modest with their upside targets.
+The fact that oil trading has only experienced a mild rally on the back of the optimism of oil cuts strengthens the argument that one should be more modest with their upside targets.

 Volatility Index Isn’t plunging